manuelbomi/Scala-based-Data-Analysis-on-AWS-Databricks-using-Spark/README.md

 ![8 Aggregation operation](https://github.com/user-attachments/assets/d414bed1-6683-472d-bb10-bf2fbedd0988)
 ##### Create a new column based on some specified conditions or transformation operations
-Let us say the management wants to reward employees that makes continuous monthly donations to specified charities by increasing their salaries by some percentage
+Let us say the management wants to reward employees that makes continuous monthly donations to some specified charities by increasing their salaries by some percentage

 val transformed_salary= df.withColumn("New_Salary", when($"Donations_Amount" > 20, $"Salary" * 1.2).otherwise($"Salary"))